 Kanban encourages the improvement of the results a company delivers to the customer.
-Reviewing current service networks provides an opportunity to improve results and to evaluate how processes are working toward the ultimate goal of delivering high quality results.
+Reviewing current service networks provides an opportunity to improve results and to evaluate how processes are working towards the ultimate goal of delivering high-quality results.

 There are many benefits to using Kanban with any kind of product or software development.
 Kanban can lead to: